Arkady-Skvortsov/webpack-constructor/README.md

 # Motivation

-I'm already tired of watching $100,000 frontend developers post in telegram/slack chats and stuff; "How can webpack be configured?".
+I'm already tired of watching $100,000 frontend developers post in telegram/slack/forums chats and stuff: "How can webpack be configured?".
 Damn, just take my bag and don't worry, seriously;

 # How to use?